arisuvade/message-spammer/README.md

 6. Move the mouse if you want to end the program.

 ## Tested
-* Tested on windows and linux.
+* Tested on windows only.
 * Tested on Python 3.10 and 3.11 only.
 * Tested on following websites:
   - Facebook